parisaaber/hydro-flow-indicators/README.md

 * `date`: datetime string (or `time`)
 * `site`: site/station ID
 * `value`: flow in m³/s
+Use /etl/init to convert Raven CSV output to this format.

 📝 Supported formats: CSV or Parquet